 Scientific Session presenters are responsible for recording their presentations for the Virtual SOT Annual Meeting and for uploading these recordings to the Virtual Meeting platform.

-SOT has developed tutorial videos that demonstrate how to record a slide presentation with audio and/or video on a PC or MAC.
+SOT has developed tutorial videos that demonstrate how to record a slide presentation with audio and/or video on a PC or MAC using Microsoft PowerPoint 365.
 The Recording Instructions for Speakers document (for MAC users and for PC users) also outlines the steps and tips for recording a PowerPoint presentation.
 Please remember to save your video files in .MP4 format and at the highest-quality level available.

 This video demonstrates instructions on how to record a PowerPoint Presentation with audio using a Mac computer.